Wasps: What You Need To Know

 Much like humans, these insects can get annoyed with people and other insects around them.
 If they get agitated, they’re more likely to start stinging.

-One tip to remember, if you want the wasps to leave you alone when eating outside, about 15 minutes before your mealtime, take a small plate of food, like fruit slices, and place it outside about 20-30 feet from where you plan to eat your meal.
+One tip to remember: if you want the wasps to leave you alone when eating outside, about 15 minutes before your mealtime, take a small plate of food, such as fruit slices, and place it outside, about 20-30 feet from where you plan to eat your meal.
 This should attract the wasps and keep them busy enjoying their own meal while you have a peaceful meal yourself.

 Most Wasp Species Only Sting When the Nest is Threatened

-Because there are thousands of different types of wasps, it helps to know that not all of them will sting humans.
-The ones that don’t sting are relatively easier to be around because you don’t have to worry so much about the possibility of dealing with a painful sting that can leave you with pain, irritation, and swelling on the body.
+Because there are many different types of wasps, it helps to know that not all of them will sting humans.
+The ones that don’t sting are easier to be around because you don’t have to worry so much about the possibility of dealing with a painful sting that can leave you with pain, irritation, and swelling on the body.

 If you feel like a wasp is chasing you, it’s likely because you’re close to its nest.
-The wasp will try to sting if it feels like someone could potentially disturb the nest and cause harm to the eggs and other adult wasps living in the colony.
+The wasp will try to sting if it feels like someone could potentially disturb the nest and cause harm to the eggs, and other stages of wasp development, and also other adult wasps living in the colony.

 Final Word